Installation and Removal Instructions for Burr Grinder

 Attach the replacement burrs to the burr-shaft assembly and motor housing using the burr-mounting screws.
 Make certain the cutting surfaces of the burrs face outward, and the burr-mounting screws are tight.

 Insert the burr-shaft assembly into the motor housing and attach the faceplate assembly.
 (See Cleaning the Cutting Burrs, steps 5 – 10.)

-NOTE: The Use and Care Guide suggests replacing the cutting burrs when they become worn, usually every 600 – 800 pounds of ground coffee.
+NOTE: The Owner's Manual suggests replacing the cutting burrs when they become worn, usually every 600 – 800 pounds of ground coffee.

 Burrs cannot be removed

 Coffee residue can build up around the burrs causing them to be difficult to remove.

 Resolution: Press down on the burr-plate in short clockwise and counterclockwise motions.
 The faceplate should then pop out.
 It also may be helpful if the coffee residue between the burr and the inside of the housing is loosened with a toothpick and brushed out if burr is difficult to move.